blackcatgitbub/devops-basic-infra/yt-videos/k8s-aws-load-balancer/readme.md

 This directory includes resources covered in this video.

-Resources to create and configure self-hosted cluster with (terraform)[tf-resources] and bash (script)[scripts/create_cluster.sh].
-Then, deploy a blog (app)[manifests/app.yaml] with multiple services and expose them to the internet using an(Ingress)[manifests/ingress.yaml] and a load balancer.
+Resources to create and configure self-hosted cluster with [terraform](tf-resources) and bash [script](scripts/create_cluster.sh).
+Then, deploy a blog [app](manifests/app.yaml) with multiple services and expose them to the internet using an [Ingress](manifests/ingress.yaml) and a load balancer.

 Terraform creates the cluster in private subnets and also creates a bastion host for accessing the cluster.

-Load balancer is created using aws-load-balancer (contoller)[https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/]
+Load balancer is created using aws-load-balancer [contoller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/)

 ## Steps